sebastianspicker/chronikwerk/docs/07-storage.md

 - Final paths are resolved under `storage.root`.
 - Symlinks under the storage root are rejected before writes.
 - PDF and sidecar writes use atomic replace behavior.
+- Attachment binaries are not archived; attachment metadata remains in the PDF snapshot and templates only.
+- Replacements use a collision-proof transaction backup.
+The sidecar is moved last as the completion marker; a failed commit restores the prior PDF and sidecar pair, or removes the partial PDF on a first write.
 - Optional fsync is enabled by default with `storage.fsync=true`.

 ## Operational Checks